LiskArchive/lisk-legacy-docs/start.md

 - Create your own **snapshots** of the blockchain
 - **Forge** new blocks (if you are an active delegate)

-For the followign user groups, it is recommended to set up an own node:
+For the following user groups, it is recommended to set up an own node:

 - Exchanges and other services that rely on a stable API interface to the network.
 - Registered Delegates, who would like forge actively.